Academic Progress, Probation, and Dismissal

-- Academic Probation: Students who earn a grade of U or F in any two classes and/or do not successfully complete ⅔ of attempted credits in any two semesters are placed on academic probation.
+- Academic Probation: Students who earn a grade of U in any two classes and/or do not successfully complete ⅔ of attempted credits in any two semesters are placed on academic probation.
 Students receive normal financial aid while on academic probation.

-- Academic Dismissal: Students who earn a grade of U or F in any four classes and/or do not successfully complete ⅔ of attempted credits in any three semesters may be subject to academic dismissal.
+- Academic Dismissal: Students who earn a grade of U in any four classes and/or do not successfully complete ⅔ of attempted credits in any three semesters may be subject to academic dismissal.
 Academic dismissal of any student is the decision of the Bethel University Registrar.
 Academic warning and academic probation may not always immediately precede academic dismissal.

 Academic standing is determined upon initial submission of final grades for Fall and Spring semesters.
 Students who have received a change of grade, or who repeated a course during interim, may petition the Office of the Registrar to have their current academic standing reassessed.